 Princes Maxima Center

-The Princes Maxima Center (PMC) is hospital for child oncology in Utrecht.
-The new hospital has room for 120 beds, diagnostic facilities and a research center.
-Liag designed the building, Bureau B+B did the landscape design.
+The Princes Maxima Center (PMC) is a hospital for child oncology in Utrecht that was created to room 120 beds, diagnostic facilities and a research center.
+Liag designed the building and Bureau B+B did the landscape design.

-The PMC forms the threshold between the city and the surrounding landscape.
-The hospital is situated in a landscape chamber, framed by lanes.
-The meadows extend to the building façade as far as possible.
-The main entrance of the PMC can be reached by the main dike.
-The entrance court is designed as a carpet.
-A bridge across a pond creates a green entrance.
-The pond is a continuation of a series of ponds laying further along the main dike.
+The PMC bridges the city and the surrounding landscape which consists of meadows and forest.
+The hospital is situated in a landscape pocket, framed by tree lanes.
+The meadows extend up to the building façade as close as possible.
+The main entrance of the PMC can be reached by the principal dike of the area.
+The entrance court is designed as a carpet where a bridge across a pond creates a green entrance.
+The pond is a continuation of a series of ponds dispersed along the main dike.

 Several gardens surround the building, offering space for different groups and activities.
 There are two closed off court yards: A restaurant garden and a sports garden.
-Besides that there are a semi secluded vine garden, a roof garden and a silo garden, containing the nitrogen tanks.
+In addition, there is a semi secluded vine garden, a roof garden and a silo garden, containing the nitrogen tanks.